fullcircle23/catapult-server-macos/README.md

 vi ../resources/mijin-test.properties
 ```

-5. Replace the lines marked in red with the green lines, as shown in the figure.
+5. Replace the - lines with the + lines, as shown in the figure.

 ```console
 [cpp]